darkerz7/EntWatchSharp/README.md

 # [Core]EntWatchSharp for CounterStrikeSharp
 Notify players about entity interactions
-Alpha version of the plugin, needs many improvements
+Beta version of the plugin, needs many improvements

 ## Features:
 1. JSON Configs